 - Parent with New Paramour: Mariposa is violently opposed to this idea.

 - Shout-Out: The title and general theme are clearly homages to the classic '50's monster-movie Them!.
 Plus, as noted, every Attack of the Town Festival movie ever made.

-- Terror at Make-Out Point
+- Terror at Make-Out Point: Kind of inevitable, really.